DFPS Base and Service Board (A3043)

 Description

-[19-DEC-22] The Direct Fiber Positioning System (DFPS) Base and Service Board (A3043) consists of a base board that holds sixteen fiber positioners and a service board that provides sixteen connectors for fiber controllers.
+[11-JUN-24] The Direct Fiber Positioning System (DFPS) Base and Service Board (A3043) consists of a base board that holds sixteen fiber positioners and a service board that provides sixteen connectors for fiber controllers.
 The two boards are joined by a flex cable that carries sixty-four electrode voltages for the sixteen positioners.
 Sixteen DFPS Fiber Controllers (A3045A) plug into one side of the service board.
 On the other side is a ten-way connector that plugs into a DFPS Backplane (A3044A).

 Figure: Sixteen Connectors for Fiber Controllers.
 These connectors are twelve-way plugs with 0.025" pitch.
 On the underside is a ten-way, two-row header with 0.050" pitch.

-The flex cable of the base and service board carries all sixty-four electrode potentials of the sixteen fiber positioners mounted on the base board section.
-The tracks carrying these potentials are only 5 mil wide (125 μm).
+The actuators of the positioners load into the counter-boarded holes of the base board.
+We use a drop of epoxy to fasten each actuator in place.
+We align the actuator electrodes with the footprints on the board, hoping to get all of them aligned to within a few degrees.
+Once the epoxy is cured, we solder the four electrodes, sometimes with the help of a narrow, bent, flat-tipped soldering bit.
+Each of these electrode connections passes along the flex cable to the service board.
+The tracks carrying these potentials are 5 mil wide (125 μm).
 They alternate from top to bottom layer on the flex cable.
 Their pitch is 10 mils (250 μm).
-We must not run the tracks opposite one another on the flex cable, or else they are likely to short to one another when we bend the flex cable sharply where it emerges and enters the rigid sections.
+We must not run the tracks opposite one another on the flex cable, or else they are likely to short to one another where we bend the flex cable sharply where it emerges and enters the rigid sections.
 With this spacing, we are approaching the highest density we can achieve with a flex cable and still have adequate insulation between ±250 V signals.
-If our cell were more than four positioners deep, we would have a hard time running the electrode signals into the base board.

 Versions